Atomic-Germ/fruit-of-knowledge/src/manuscript/03_WHATS_AT_STAKE.md

 ---
 slug: whats-at-stake
 number: 01.3
-title: The Fruit of The Knowledge - What's At Stake?
+title: What's At Stake?
 status: draft
 right_sources: []
 left_sources: []
 updated: 2025-10-13
 public_only_check: ok
 ---
-# The Fruit of The Knowledge

-## What's At Stake?
+# What's At Stake?

 As of writing, nearly everything is at stake; the world itself is, at this point, at stake.
 There are no less than three religions *supposed to be* worshipping the same god, and even more denominations and splits within each over what appears to be nothing.